junxit/us-congress-bills-110/metadata.md

 - Sen. Harkin, Tom [D-IA] (H000206)

+## Committees (1)

+- House — Agriculture Committee

 ## Actions

 - 2008-09-25 — Introduced in Senate
 - 2008-09-25 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S9553; text as passed Senate: CR S9553)
 - 2008-09-25 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S9553; text as passed Senate: CR S9553)
+- 2008-09-26 — Message on Senate action sent to the House.
+- 2008-09-26 — Received in the House.
+- 2008-09-26 — Referred to the House Committee on Agriculture.